Shrey-Joshi/Robo_Ramsey/README.md

 In git, all code for the final project is part of the `master` branch.
 You can create your own branch if you plan to make a series of commits for one aspect of the project.
 Use

-`git branch branchname`, where `branchname` is the name of the branch you are creating.
+`git branch <branchname>`, where `branchname` is the name of the branch you are creating.

+To enter a branch, use `git checkout <branchname>`, you can also simultaneously create and enter a branch with `git checkout -b <branchname>`.

-Any commits you make will only change `branchname` and not `master`.
+Any commits/pushes you make will only change `branchname` and not `master`.
 Once all development on `branchname` is done, you can merge it back into the `master` branch using:

 `git merge branchname`.
 This step may require merge conflicts to be resolved if they exist.

+You could also just reenter the `master` branch using `git checkout master`.
+This avoids a merger.

+REMEMBER: `checkout` moves you from one branch to another, `merge` closes one branch and combines code between the two branches.

 Below is a representation of a merge: